corda/corda/README.md

 ## Architecure Evolution

 The code present in this repository reflects the first version of the implementation of the Corda model for DLT technology.
 This first architecture version covers Corda versions 1 through 4 and continues to deliver on the promise of DLT for both the open source community and industry as a whole.
-However, with time comes lessons, and all things must evolve to serve the more stringent needs of today.

-As such,the second (and current) version of the Corda Arcchitecture can be found [here](https://github.com/corda/corda-runtime-os) and will form the basis of the Corda 5 release.
+However, like all things, Corda must evolve to serve the more stringent needs of today.
+This is why the second (and current) version of the Corda Arcchitecture can be found [here](https://github.com/corda/corda-runtime-os) and will form the basis of the Corda 5 release.

 ## Features